SEO – My Process Explained

 The fixed price package model is the most common that is advertised.
 I don’t believe offering fixed price packages works well for clients as they don’t cover the true cost of a worthwhile campaign, and often they under deliver.

 I can see why fixed price plans are attractive to both an agency and clients.
-However, my belief is that if a worthwhile job is to be done, you need to really understand the challenges before a price is offered.
+However, if a worthwhile job is to be done, you need to really understand the challenges before a price is offered.
 Every project is unique, and a one size fits all approach never delivers the optimum solution.
 I believe my clients deserve a better approach.

 I have developed the following process to ensure my customers get the best value from their budget.
 My service differs from many in that I take the time to engage with my clients, and understand their business.
 An appreciation of the challenges they face is essential so that an effective solution can be found.
 Together, we make the right decisions for your business.